Welcome back: Lakers, LeBron headed to the conference finals

 D’ANTONI’S TENURE

 If this was the end of D’Antoni’s time with the Rockets, he’ll be leaving with some strong numbers.
 Houston went 217-101 in his four regular seasons with the team — a .682 winning percentage.
 This season was his “worst,” at .611.
 He’s gone 28-23 in the playoffs with Houston and was the NBA’s coach of the year in 2016-17, his first season with the Rockets.
+“Mike has done some unbelievable things here,” said Harden, who said he’d want D’Antoni back.

 CONGRATULATIONS